colinkolbe/colinkolbe/README.md

 ## Hi there 👋 I am Colin

-Recent Master's graduate in Computer Science, eager to apply his skills to real-world software development projects.
+Master's graduate in Computer Science, eager to apply his skills to real-world software development projects.
 Young full-stack developer with an attention to UI & UX design, standing at the beginning of his professional career.
 I focus on the big picture to achieve project goals while also understanding the importance of aligning technical solutions with business objectives.
 Semi-professional athlete with proven discipline, resilience, and organizational skills.

-**👨🏼‍💻 Currently looking for a job.**

 ## Languages and Tools
 <section aria-label="Technical skills">